demonmhon/wordpress-docker-dev/README.md

 Open the `/theme` and `/theme-src`.
 Then modify the files as needed.

+The `/theme-src` designed for source of assets which doesn't required on production.
+So, they separated from theme.

 Following the [WordPress Developer Handbook](https://developer.wordpress.org/themes/basics/) for theme development.
 For the the theme's asset files (CSS, JavaScript), [Node.js 10.x+](https://nodejs.org/) is required.

 ### Plugins